Target demographics: Children, adults, and families

-Geographic areas served: East End of Pittsburgh
+Geographic areas served: Pittsburgh

 I find it truly rewarding to be able to volunteer and get to know the people that I help when I volunteer 3 days a week.
 I volunteer with a dedicated group of people that thoroughly enjoy providing 2 meals per day to our homebound Meals on Wheels clients, a hot lunch for our Soup Kitchen patrons and emergency groceries for our Food Pantry guest.

 The diversity of programs and people that EECM reaches out to is inspiring.
 The programs they offer visibly impact the community.
 For instance, last year Meals on Wheels provided 25,239 meals to homebound and/or elderly individuals.